reproducible-agile/reproducible-agile.github.io/2022-replication-workshop.md

 ## 1st AGILE Workshop on Replication in Geospatial Research

+**Update 08-06-22**

+Since we have not received sufficient submissions of replications, we decided to change the agenda as follows:

+09:30 Round of introductions by everyone

+09:45 Setting the scene: Replication in GIScience (presentation by workshop organizers)

+10:15 Plenary discussion to arrive at a shared understanding of replication in GIScience

+11:00 Break

+11:15 Developing a concrete work plan for a joint paper to explore replication in GIScience (working in small teams)

+12:45 Write-up and wrap-up

+13:00 End of workshop

+The objectives of the workshop have not changed (see below for more details).
+If you have questions, don't hesitate to contact us!

 ### About

 [Prior workshops](/) at AGILE have investigated the need for reproducibility and its state at AGILE, leading to the establishing of a [reproducibility review for all accepted full papers running for the third time](/2022).